Capt. Tom Goodyear Collection

 By now Thomas had also completed the four-years apprenticeship necessary to become a ship's officer.
 He passed the second mate foreign-going certificate exams in May 1943 and was appointed by Furness Withy as 3rd officer of the Fort Amherst the following September.
 In April 1949 he qualified for his master's certificate.
 In July he became a chief officer of the Furness passenger-cargo ship Fort Avalon and within the year was appointed master.
 He was now 30 years old.

 With the entry of Newfoundland into Confederation with Canada, and the development of other competitive transportation systems, Goodyear witnessed drastic changes occurring in seafaring and shipping into and out of St. John's Harbour.
 In 1952 he became a harbour pilot in St. John's and served in that position 23 years.
 During his last 15 years he worked closely with harbour master Captain Harry Stone who took photographs of all ships entering St. John's including after 1960 those named in this collection.
-These photographs are deposited with the Maritime History Archive.
+These photographs are deposited with the Maritime History Archive (see below).

 Thomas Goodyear retired as a pilot at the age of 55 years in 1975.
 Among other activities thereafter he attended courses at Memorial University.
 He now resides at the Caribou Memorial Veterans Pavilion in St. John's.

 Pilot and master-mariner colleagues contemporary with Capt.
 Goodyear testify to his active role in keeping and preserving the pilotage records and his scholarly interest in maritime history.
 (Interviews with Capt.
 James Kean, Mount Pearl, NL, 21-10-2014; Capt.
 Michael Furlong, Mount Pearl, NL, 21-10-2014, and Capt.
-David Marmaduke "Duke" Collins, St. John's, 21-10-2014)
+Lewis Marmaduke "Duke" Collins, St. John's, 21-10-2014)

 Written by Dr. Gordon Handcock